wragge/dfat-documents-web/_volumes/volume-26-australia-and-papua-new-guinea-1966-1969/121-submission-ahrens-to-barnes.md

 ---
+doc_date: '1967-06-14'
+doc_num: 121
+doc_order: 121
+naa_refs:
+- naa_barcode: 12042309
+  naa_control_symbol: 1967/3211
+  naa_series: A452
+  reference: '[NAA: A452, 1967/3211]'
-title: "121 Submission, Ahrens To Barnes"
+title: Submission, Ahrens To Barnes
-volume: "Volume 26: Australia and Papua New Guinea, 1966–1969"
+vol_full_title: 'Volume 26: Australia and Papua New Guinea, 1966–1969'
-doc_id: 9629
 vol_id: 26
-doc_date: 1967-06-14
+vol_title: 'Volume 26: Australia and Papua New Guinea, 1966–1969'
 ---

-# 121 Submission, Ahrens To Barnes

 Canberra 14 June 1967

  **Papua and New Guinea—Bougainville Copper Agreement between Administration and Bougainville Copper Pty Ltd**

 The Agreement between the Administration and C.R.A.’s subsidiary, Bougainville Copper Pty.
 Ltd., has been signed and {was} introduced into the House of Assembly on 8th June.
 As part of the arrangements it was agreed that the Commonwealth provide the Company with a letter